Interstellar dust production, destruction and effects of dust depletion in galaxies: Chemical Evolution Modelling of Interstellar Dust

-The progress in the study of dust production in SNe underwent a significant thrust in 1987, with the explosion of a core-collapse SN detected in the Large Magellanic Cloud, only 50 kpc away from us \cite{kunkel1987}.
-Since this discovery, a large amount of studies dedicated to SN 1987A and more SN remnants led to a wealth of results that unveiled the production of dust in these environments.
 The presence of dust in SN remnants is visible as early as a few hundred days after the explosion and is generally characterised by some common features \cite{sarangi2018}.
 First, an excess in the mid-IR region of the SED is visible \cite{roche1991,bouchet1993}, followed by a decline of the optical light curve \cite{danziger1991}, a blue-shift of the emission lines \cite{lucy1989} and diminishing line emission of elements and molecules compared to the continuum \cite{kotak2009,smith2012a}.
 Some of these features are interpreted as the presence of blocking, newly-formed dust, but others can be also due to pre-existing dust in the circumstellar material, therefore it is generally assumed that the likely presence of SN-produced dust can be ascertained when three/four of these phenomena are observed \cite{sarangi2018}.

-Together with SN 1987A, the detection of dust in the young supernova remnant (SNR) Cassiopea A \cite{dwek1987} was one milestone discovery which confirmed that dust can be formed in CC SNe. \cite{sarangi2018} presented a list of known SN remnants with dust detection.
-All the remnants in which dust was observed by means of the above criteria were presumably produced after the occurrance of a type II SN explosion.
+Together with SN 1987A, the detection of dust in the young supernova remnant (SNR) Cassiopeia A \cite{dwek1987} was one milestone discovery which confirmed that dust can be formed in CC SNe.
+Sarangi et al.\cite{sarangi2018} presented a list of known SN remnants with dust detection.
+All the remnants in which dust was observed by means of the above criteria were presumably produced after the occurrence of a type II SN explosion.

+{ Figure ~\ref{fig:dust_SNE} provides an overview of the current observational knowledge of dust production in CC SNe, showing a compilation of observed dust masses in SNe and SN remnants as a function of time since explosion \cite{gall2018}.
+One challenging aspect in this kind of measurements is to distinguish the amount of dust formed directly by the SN from interstellar dust and foreground dust \cite{gall2014,delooze2017}.
+In fact, some amount can be formed from the interaction of the SN remnant with the surrounding environment \cite{mattila2008} and even in the pre-SN phase, as massive SN progenitor stars in the luminous blue variable phase \cite{smith2012c} (see also Sections ~\ref{sec_dust_WR} and~\ref{sec_growthrole}).
+Figure ~\ref{fig:dust_SNE} supports an overall increase of the inferred dust mass with age.
+This trend suggests that SNe can show significant amounts of dust, in a few cases $>$0.1 M$_{\odot}$, on timescales $>10^4$ yr.}